DMovies - Your platform for thought-provoking cinema

 Nocturnes

-Observational nature offers insight into the life of moths and the human beings researching them, in a film experience oscillating between the hypnotic and the soporific - from the 2nd Mediterrane Film Festival, in Malta
+Observational nature doc offers insight into the life of moths and the human beings researching them, in a film experience oscillating between the hypnotic and the soporific - in selected cinemas on Friday, December 6th

 The action takes place inside the deep rainforest of the Eastern Himalayas, a place covered with lush green, seemingly impenetrable treetops, gently enveloped in fog and low-hanging clouds.
 The word “action” may sound inappropriate to describe a slow, poetic and observational documentary about moths.
 Such isn’t the case.
 This is a film bursting with life and movement.
 Micro-movement eve.
 You just have to be in a very relaxed (and yet aware) state of mind in order to follow the subtle developments and appreciate the beauty of this filmic creation.
 Otherwise what’s intended to be an enrapturing experience becomes conducive to sleep.
 Dark and foggy images of the jungle combined with the soothing sound of insects chirping, buzzing and droning may lead you to the arms of Morpheus.